Tanya0xCyber/Skill_Horizon_Internship/DVWA_06/README.md

 * Documenting findings clearly helps in **learning, reporting, and improving web security**.
 * Overall, this assignment builds confidence in **manual testing and light automation** techniques without risking real systems.

-Do you want me to make that version too?